yuantailing/cgservice/README.md

 1. Copy *openvpn/conf/settings.py.sample* to *openvpn/conf/settings.py* and edit it (fill `CLIENT_SECRET`).
 1. Build and run.

-### letsencrypt

-1. Copy *letsencrypt/sites.env.sample* to *letsencrypt/sites.env* and edit it.
-1. Build and run.
-1. Update apache2 config files and reload apache2 by running `docker-compose exec apache2 apachectl -k graceful` and `docker-compose exec netredirect apachectl -k graceful`.

-Each certificate expires in about 3 months, so letsencrypt should be run in cycles to renew certificates.
-Apache2 should be running when renewing certificates.

 ### mysql

 1. Copy *mysql/password.env.sample* to *mysql/password.env* and edit it.
 Note that only the password set on the first run affects.